What are the most important things to know about Cabenuva?

 What is Cabenuva?

-Cabenuva is a prescription medicine approved by the U.S.for the treatment of HIV infection in adults who meet specific requirements, as determined by a health care provider.
+Cabenuva is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and adolescents 12 years of age and older who weigh at least 77 lb (35 kg) and who meet certain requirements, as determined by a health care provider.

-Cabenuva is a complete HIV treatment regimen and should not be used with other HIV medicines.
+Cabenuva is a complete HIVand should not be used with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but using HIV medicines as directed by your health care provider, helps people with HIV live longer, healthier lives.
+HIV medicines cannot cure HIV/AIDS, but using HIV medicines as directed by your health care provider, helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
-If you are taking HIV medicines, don’t skip or stop taking them unless your health care provider tells you to.
+If you are taking HIV medicines, do not skip or stop taking them unless your health care provider tells you to.

 What should I tell my health care provider before receiving Cabenuva?